dappierto/ramp-dummy-app/README.md

    npx prisma migrate reset
    ```

-2. **OAuth Errors**
+2. **OAuth Connection Issues**
+   - For server administrators:
-   - Verify your CLIENT_ID and CLIENT_SECRET in .env
+     - Verify your RAMP_CLIENT_ID and RAMP_CLIENT_SECRET in .env
      - Make sure you're using the correct Ramp environment (sandbox/production)
+   - For users:
+     - Ensure you're logged into your Ramp account before connecting
+     - Clear your browser cookies if you encounter persistent issues
+     - Contact your administrator if connection problems persist

 3. **Missing Database**
    - If you see database-related errors, make sure you've run the migrations: